Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 11. Nuquí and Bahía Solano (Chocó)

 Nuquí and Bahía Solano are two hidden gems on Colombia’s Pacific coast in the remote Chocó department.
 You can find untouched nature, lush rainforests, beautiful white beaches, and an abundant flora and fauna.
-The pristine Utría National Natural Park is located between the two villages and is a fantastic place for whale watching between July and November.
+The pristine Utría National Natural Park is located between the two villages and is a fantastic place for whale watching between June/July and October/November.
+At Civitatis.com you can book Whale Watching Tours in Bahía Solano* with an excellent local operator.
 Find out more about Nuquí and Bahía Solano.

 Utria National Park, Chocó Colombia